suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 ## Exploratory Data Analysis (EDA)

+In this section, we would focus our attention on the data itself and important visualizations that can have an positive impact on determining whether a text is readable or not.

 ## Vectorizers

 There are various vectorizers that were used to convert a given text into a form of a numeric vector representation so that it could be given to machine learning models for predictions for difficulty.
 Below are some of the vectorizers used to convert a given text to vectors.